qiime2/docs/source/glossary.rst

      maintains records on all :term:`results <result>` (for example), QIIME 2’s data provenance is described as being decentralized.

+   distribution
+     A collection of QIIME 2 plugins that are designed to be installed together.
+These are generally grouped by a theme.
+For example, the Amplicon Distribution provides a collection of plugins for analysis of microbiome amplicon data, while the Shotgun Distribution provides a collection of plugins for analysis of microbiome shotgun metagenomics data.

    feature
      A unit of observation, such as an operational taxonomic unit, a sequence variant, a gene, a metabolite, etc. This generic term is used because